 Members of the Bennington College community and guests to the campus are encouraged to report emergencies and suspected criminal activity to the Office of Campus Safety immediately.
-Campus Safety maintains an emergency phone number (dial 767) for immediate assistance.
+Campus Safety maintains an emergency phone number (dial 767 from campus phones or 802.447.4250) for immediate assistance.
 Outside emergency phones with the "blue light" are located throughout the campus.
 In addition, campus buildings have public campus phones with stickers indicating the phone numbers for Campus Safety.
 Members of the College community are also encouraged to report crimes that have already occurred to the Office of Campus Safety for the purpose of including the crimes in the annual statistical disclosure.